-- Replacement seal for your toilet model.
+- Replacement for your RV toilet seal model.
 RV toilets don’t use standard plumbing parts; you have to get parts specific for your RV toilet.
 Repair kits and seals are sold at RV dealers or online.
-This flange seal found at Amazon is compatible with most Thetford toilets, a very common RV toilet manufacturer.
+This flange seal found at Amazon is compatible with most Thetford RV toilets, a very common RV toilet manufacturer.
 They are also referred to as a closet flange seal.

 - Wrench or socket set.
 The toilet is held in place by two (or sometimes three) bolts.
 You can use an adjustable crescent wrench to remove them in a pinch, but it’s better to use good wrenches or sockets.

 Pro tip: In some models, the toilet flange bolts can be hard to reach.
 A socket set with a u-joint and long driver extension bar (link to Amazon) can save a lot of frustration trying to get to them.